tc39/proposal-built-in-modules/README.md

   * Update incomplete implementations
   * Patch broken broken parts of the standard library

-Poluyfilling is intended to cover these three use cases only.
+Polyfilling is intended to cover these three use cases only.

 In order to support polyfilling new resolvers should always be registered at the head of the resolver chain and the standard library resolver used by the engine should always be the first resolver to register.
 This